AdityaArote/adityademo/README.md

 # adityademo
-this is my first git repository
+This is my first git repository author - aditya arote